DPIRD-DMA/blog/docs/_posts/2021-01-20-Raster-extent-to-polygons.md

 export_file_name = os.path.basename(input_dir)
 {% endhighlight %}

 Now the notebook will pass the ‘input_dir’ to os.walk which will search your directory for all files with the extensions specified above.
-The result of this will be pushed into the ‘raster_list’ array.
+The result of this will be pushed into the ‘raster_list’.

 {% highlight python %}
 raster_list = []